alfarom256/MinifilterResearch/Write-up.md

 As this article goes very in-depth into the mechanics of file system minifilter hooking with another loaded driver, I will focus on my research methods which led me to develop a PoC leveraging Dell's vulnerable "dbutil" driver to perform the same actions from user-mode, and some things I learned along the way.

-Alongside this I will present (mildly redacted) technical details of exploits I've previously found in production anti-malware products.

 ### 0.2 Acknowledgements
 Thank you to Avid and MZakocs for your work which helped make this possible. https://aviadshamriz.medium.com/part-1-fs-minifilter-hooking-7e743b042a9d